Alonso-del-Arte/prime-lister/README.md

 But with this repository, I give myself the option to refine and specialize the prime listing program beyond what is necessary for my unit testing of the other program.

+## Updates for July 1, 2024

+I hadn't touched this program in seven years.
+Refining and specializing?
+I haven't done that with this program.
+Before I try to do any of that, there's a whole lot of clean up and dressing up I gotta do.